jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 Of course, this is not to say that definitions are not important.
 In fact, quite the opposite.
 Definitions hold immense power in shaping how we talk and think about the world writ large.
 What I am saying is that language needs the ability to evolve on its own.
 Individuals and groups should have the agency to 'reclaim' harmful and outdated definitions.

 **P:** Isn't this exactly *why* we need centralization?
-This is like Plato's Ship of State[^4].
+This is like [[thoughts/Plato's Ship of State|Plato's Ship of State]][^4].
 Any large vessel by their very nature needs to be steered firmly.
 Those aboard must yield to their captain's commands; no reasonable person believes that a ship can be run democratically.

 **W:** Would sailors want to obey a captain who takes them somewhere they don't want to be?
 No. I imagine language like multiple small ships, each one with its own crew (crew of course, meaning an agreed meaning for a set of definitions).
 Let me reiterate without the ship metaphor: language requires **localized** [consensus](thoughts/consensus.md) for it to function.